Policy and Procedure Name:

 a.
 May grant a

-scheduled loss compensation award as accrued compensation when an injured
+scheduled loss compensation award as accrued compensation when an IW’s

-worker’s surviving spouse or other dependent files an application for an
+surviving spouse or other dependent files an application for an amputation or

 b.
 Shall pay, upon